MrNice/tesselate/README.md

 ### Easy tessel module loading

-tesselate is a dependency injector for tessel modules, abstracting away the need to nest multiple ‘ready’ listeners and callbacks within each other, or use promises or generators.
+tesselate is a dependency injector for tessel modules, abstracting away the need to nest multiple ‘ready’ listeners and callbacks within each other, or use promises or generators (or even ~~shudders~~ to create multiple internal loaded flags).

 tesselate requires ‘tessel’ for you so you don’t have to.
-Your code exists as a callback to the the invokation of the tesselate function.
+Your code exists as a callback to the the invocation of the tesselate function.

+### Features
+* Ensures that all modules are loaded before your code runs
+* Small library footprint size — only 11kb once packaged
+* Has no external dependencies
+* Development flag useful for debugging

 ### Quickstart

 ````
-var tesselate = require(‘tesselate’); //loads tesselation module

-tesselate({
+// Load and immediately run tesselate module
+require(‘tesselate’)({
   modules: {
-    A: [‘accel-mma84’, ‘accel’], //loads accelerometer module, aliased as ‘accel’ on port A
+    A: [‘accel-mma84’, ‘accel’], // load accelerometer module, aliased as ‘accel’ on port A
-    B: [‘ir-attx4’, ‘ir’] //loads IR module, aliased as ‘ir’ on port B
+    B: [‘ir-attx4’, ‘ir’] // load IR module, aliased as ‘ir’ on port B
-  }
+  },
+  development: true // enable development logging, useful for debugging
 }, function(tessel, m){

+  // returns tessel to you as 'tessel'

-//returns your modules to you as properties of object m
+  // returns your modules to you as properties of object m
-//refer to the IR module as m.ir, or the accelerometer module as m.accel
+  // refer to the IR module as m.ir, or the accelerometer module as m.accel

-//returns tessel to you as 'tessel'.

   //your code here
 });
 ````
 ### For newbies